sal-ash/blockchainbot/README.md

 # blockchainbot
 twitter bot which posts the daily transaction count of the Bitcoin network.
 This is done by querying Google Bigquery's live Bitcoin Dataset.
-The return value of the Query is then passed onto another script which posts the number to twitter on a daily basis.
-Many thanks to @00jw for his help and support
+The return value of the Query is then passed onto another script which posts the number to twitter on a daily basis. \n\n\nMany thanks to @00jw for his help and support